nginxinc/ansible-role-nginx/.github/PULL_REQUEST_TEMPLATE/pull_request.md

+---
+name: Pull request
+about: Submit a pull request to contribute to this role
+title: ''
+labels: ''
+assignees: ''
+---
 ### Proposed changes
 Describe the use case and detail of the change.
 If this PR addresses an issue on GitHub, make sure to include a link to that issue using one of the [supported keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) here in this description (not in the title of the PR).